itdxer/neupy/site/docs/secondary/visualizations.rst

 Error plot
 ----------

-Plot shows the basic information about network's training progress.
+The plot shows the basic information about network's training progress.

 .. code-block:: python